ibexa/documentation-user/docs/content_model.md

 A clean installation contains a few basic Content Types.

 To see what a larger set of Content Types and their Fields looks like in practice, you can take a look at the Demo Bundle.
-[Demo is a separate installation with a sample website](https://github.com/ezsystems/ezplatform-demo) in which you can preview different features of eZ Platform.
+[Demo is a separate Enterprise installation with a sample website](https://github.com/ezsystems/ezplatform-ee-demo) in which you can preview different features of eZ Platform.

 ## Content items